LEAMgroup/leam.simmap/leam/simmap/README.txt

     >>> 'Item(s) deleted' in browser.contents
     True

-So, if we go back to the home page, there is no longer a 'New simmap Sample' tab.
+So, if we go back to the home page, there is no longer a 'New SimMap Sample' tab.

     >>> browser.open(portal_url)
-    >>> 'New simmap Sample' in browser.contents
+    >>> 'New SimMap Sample' in browser.contents
     False

-Adding a new simmap content item as contributor
+Adding a new SimMap content item as contributor
 ------------------------------------------------

-Not only site managers are allowed to add simmap content items, but also site contributors.
+Not only site managers are allowed to add SimMap content items, but also site contributors.

 Let's logout and then login as 'contributor', a portal member that has the contributor role assigned.

     >>> browser.getLink('Log out').click()
-    >>> browser.open(portal_url)
+    >>> browser.open(portal_url + '/login_form')
     >>> browser.getControl(name='__ac_name').value = 'contributor'
     >>> browser.getControl(name='__ac_password').value = default_password
     >>> browser.getControl(name='submit').click()